Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/01_search_overview_and_use_cases.md

    - Examples:
      - Search all customers whose first name is "Meryl" and last name is  "Streep".
 Run a case insensitive search and allow up to two errors.
 The search returns customers named "Meryl Streep", "meryl streep", or "Meril Streep" .
-     - Search all customer whose full name is "Meryl Streep".
+     - Search all customers whose full name is "Meryl Streep".
 Enable a different order of words within a field.
 The search returns customer named "Meryl Streep" or "Streep Meryl".
-     - Search customers whose ID number is '1234567'.
-Return all customer whose ID number contains at least 4 digits of the searched value and at least 2 of the digits have the correct order.
+     - Search all customers whose ID number is '1234567'.
+Return all customers whose ID number contains at least 4 digits of the searched value and at least 2 of the digits have the correct order.
 The search returns '1243',  '56347712', and '654331234'.
-     - Support partial match.
+     - Support a partial match.
 At least 8 digits exist, but there must not be more than 2 additional digits/letters.

 2. Predictive search.
 Complete the value typed by the user.